stwomack/TGF-Workshop-1/session_02/lab_01/lab_01.md

 ```
 ./gradlew build
 ```
-3. Edit the manifest file, replacing name with your last name, and <SERVICE-INSTANCE-NAME> with the TGF instance you created in the previous section
+3. Edit the manifest file, adding your lastname to the app name, and with the TGF instance you created in the previous section
 ```
 vi manifest.yaml
 ```